|Adult Ross's Gull showing obvious pink tones on underparts . Cherry Creek Reservoir, CO. 21 NOV 2010.|

 |"Pink" adult Ring-billed.
 Chicago, IL.
 24 April 2010.|

 Carolyn Marsh and I were recently discussing the increase in Ring-billeds exhibiting an exaggerated amount of pink feathers and she feels a steel factory in East Chicago, where now sits the largest Ring-billed colony on southern Lake Michigan, might be the cause.
 Her unverified thoughts on this is that some type of iron deposit or chemical is acting as an external dye in the water.
+I have a very strong impression that these birds have been subjected to ore dust that they nest near.

 |Calumet Park.
 Chicago, IL; 14 April 2012.|